DASnoeken/Multi-threaded_Mathproblem/README.md

 Also note that maximum hardware_concurrency heats up your CPU as it takes 100% of its capacity.
 My CPU can reach 95 degrees Celcius when 12 threads are used, it is rated for 100 degrees.

 The program takes 3 optional arguments.
-The first is a threshold value you want to look for, this is the minimum number of steps a certain number needs to be included in your final result.
-The second is the lower bound of the interval you want to check and the third is the upper bound of this interval.
+The first is the lower bound of the interval you want to check.
+The second is the upper bound of this interval and the third is a threshold value you want to look for, this is the minimum number of steps a certain number needs to be included in your final result.

 ## Single
 The single program is able to check a single number and will also print all the steps for this particular number.
 It takes the number